Half-Life: Opposing Force: Gameplay

 As an expansion pack for Half-Life, Opposing Force is a first-person shooter.
 The overall gameplay of Opposing Force does not significantly differ from that of Half-Life.
 Players navigate through levels, fight hostile non-player characters and solve a variety of puzzles to advance.
 The game continues Half-Life's methods of an unbroken narrative.
 The player sees everything through the first person perspective of the protagonist and remains in control of the player character for almost all of the game.
 Story events are conveyed through the use of scripted sequences rather than cut scenes.
 Progress through the world is continuous; although the game is divided up into chapters, the only significant pauses are when the game needs to load the next part of an environment.
 Opposing Force also features an extended multiplayer, incorporating the various new environments and weapons into the original deathmatch mode used in Half-Life.
 After release, a new capture the flag mode with additional levels, items and powerups, was created by Gearbox.

 For the most part the player battles through the single-player game alone, but is occasionally assisted by friendly non-player characters.
 Security guards and scientists will occasionally help the player in reaching new areas and convey relevant plot information.
 However, Opposing Force also features fellow U.S. Marines who will assist the player in combat to a far greater degree than security guards.
 Three types of Marines are featured in the game: the soldier will simply provide fire support for the player with a submachine gun, shotgun or machine gun, the combat medic is capable of healing the player and other non-player characters, while the engineer can cut through doors and remove obstacles, allowing the player and their squad to proceed unhindered.
 A selection of enemies from Half-Life populate the game, including alien creatures such as headcrabs and Vortigaunts.

-A variety of new alien non-player characters, labelled "Race X", appear as well, often engaging in combat with the aliens from Xen.
+A variety of new alien non-player characters, labelled "Race X", appear as well.
 The player also encounters human opponents in the form of a detachment of black operations units who have been sent to destroy the base in the wake of the failure of the U.S. Marines to eliminate the alien threat.
 A limited selection of Half-Life's weaponry is allocated to the player to defend themselves with, although several new weapons such as a sniper rifle, combat knife and a variety of alien weaponry are also present.